Metal: Electrical and thermal

 The elemental metals have electrical conductivity values of from 6.9 × 103 S/cm for manganese to 6.3 × 105 S/cm for silver.
 In contrast, a semiconducting metalloid such as boron has an electrical conductivity 1.5 × 10−6 S/cm.
-With one exception, metallic elements reduce their electrical conductivity when heated.
-Plutonium increases its electrical conductivity when heated in the temperature range of around −175 to +125 °C.
+Typically, the electrical conductivity of metals decreases with heating because the increased thermal motion of the atoms makes it harder for electrons to flow.
+Exceptionally, plutonium's electrical conductivity increases when heated in the temperature range of around −175 to +125 °C, with anomalously large thermal expansion coefficient and a phase change from monoclinic to face-centered cubic near 100 °C. This behavior, along with similar phenomena observed in other transuranic elements, is attributed to more complex relativistic and spin interactions which are not captured in simple models.